 Since the 1970s, people have become hyperaware of cigarette ads and the messages they may be sending.
 For example, the Joe Camel ad campaign, introduced to the United States in 1988, spurred antismoking groups to take action.
 The R.J.
 Reynolds Tobacco Company had been using the weird-looking cartoon character to attract young smokers.
 In 1997, under pressure from the FTC and the U.S. Congress, Reynolds replaced Joe Camel with its original camel trademark.
 A year later, a master settlement agreement (between U.S. tobacco companies and attorneys general from 46 states) banned the use of billboards, transit advertising, and cartoon characters for cigarette marketing, and put limits on event sponsorships related to cigarette brands.
 Many industry experts believe the industry may have lost as much as $220 million in revenue per year after the 1971 ban on tobacco commercials.
 What’s picked up for ad agencies since then, however, is point-of-purchase advertising (meaning promotions at the sites where cigarettes are sold) and, ironically enough, antismoking campaigns.

-Most recently, electronic cigarettes (e-cigarettes, also known as vapes) have been introduced to the marketplace, with companies such as JUUL launching their products on social media sites.
-The law has not yet addressed e-cigarettes and vaping products, which is why JUUL and similar companies have also been able to advertise on TV and in other media.
-JUUL was initially targeting its products to millennials, but teens caught on and teen vaping has since been on the rise, with growth triggered especially by social media marketing.
+Most recently, electronic cigarettes (e-cigarettes, also known as vapes) were introduced to the marketplace, with companies such as JUUL launching their products on social media sites.
+Initially there were no laws addressing e-cigarettes and vaping products, which is why JUUL and similar companies were able to advertise on TV and in other media.
+JUUL was originally targeting its products to millennials, but teens caught on and teen vaping took off, with growth triggered especially by social media marketing.
 Teen health issues and even deaths in some cases have resulted directly from vaping habits.
-Some advertising agencies are helping companies with their e-cigarette advertising efforts as well as with their awareness-raising campaigns to deter youth nicotine use.
+In 2019, a federal law was passed that raised the federal minimum legal sales age from 18 to 21 for all tobacco products, including e-cigarettes.
+And as of December 2022, all U.S. states passed laws prohibiting the sale of e-cigarettes to underage persons.
+Some advertising agencies helped companies with their e-cigarette advertising efforts as well as with their awareness-raising campaigns to deter youth nicotine use.
 For example, in 2018, JUUL retained advertising agency DDB to help with its efforts to prevent underage use of its products.
-Time will tell if and when the government steps in to restrict advertising and marketing of electronic cigarettes and similar products.
+In 2022, however, JUUL faced thousands of lawsuits regarding its vaping products and agreed to pay nearly $440 million as settlement for a two-year investigation by 33 states into its marketing high-nicotine products to teens.

 - Advertising Account Executives